-If you choose either Screen + Cam, or Screen Only record preferences, you can either record your whole screen or a specific browser window.
-Select any external microphone or camera that’s connected to your Mac for your recording.
-An audio indicator highlights that your microphone is enabled and is successfully capturing audio before you hit record.
+If you choose either Screen + Cam or Screen Only record preferences, you can record your whole screen or a specific browser window.
+Select any external microphone or camera connected to your Mac for your recording.
+An audio indicator highlights that your microphone is enabled and successfully captures audio before you hit record.

 3. Click the Start Recording button.

 Accelerate the flow of information with video messaging

 At its core, Loom allows you to record your Mac screen and share information with colleagues and customers.
 Here are some of the exciting ways you can use Loom:

 All great conversations are a two-way street, which is why Loom recipients can always reply to a video message with their own loom.
 It’s also possible to include text comments and emojis to interact with the content.

 All looms remain in a cloud-based personal library, and you can access them anytime and anywhere.
 And you’ll always be able to share them freely with your teammates.
 Don’t worry if an employee leaves your company—their looms will live on, so the organization retains valuable company knowledge as your team evolves.

 Loom is the screen recorder that works wherever you work

 Loom is also a super mobile tool you can use on the go.
 The Loom iOS Screen Recorder app allows you to record your iPhone or iPad screen to round out the full suite of Apple products.
 The mobile app allows you to record audio only if you prefer not to show your screen.
 And if you have an Android device, no problem—use our Android Screen Recorder.

 Loom is fully compatible with all iOS devices, so wherever you go, Loom goes too.